 "a."
 Psychotropic Medication (6040) in either oral or injectable form subsequent to a prescription from a licensed psychiatrist, medical doctor/physician, or other qualified practitioner with current prescriptive authority, who meets the standards of practice established by his/her state's regulatory board.
-In addition to the prescription of medication to treat a psychiatric condition, the vendor is authorized to prescribe medications accepted within the standard of care to assist with side effects.
-Reimbursement for other prescriptions that fall outside this realm is not authorized.
 This service is generally used in conjunction with code 6050 or 6051; however, there may be emergency circumstances wherein a vendor may be authorized to solely acquire psychotropic medication in accordance with the Probation Form 45.